Passiv is an investing tool that simplifies the investment process for do-it-yourself investors.

 To get started with Passiv, open an account and link your brokerage account.

-Syncing your Passiv account with Questrade is easy and utilizes Questrade’s API which means that your login details are not shared with Passiv.
+Syncing your Passiv account with Questrade is easy and utilizes Questrade’s API, meaning your login details are not shared with Passiv.

 - Automatically calculates trades needed to rebalance your portfolio and notifies you

 - Sends you cash and dividend deposit notifications